zxkfall/audio-player/README.md

 - [x] support next or pre audio
 - [x] show cover
 - [ ] extract picture from audio if it has cover
+  - [ ] will get cover from flac music if not cover attribute
 - [ ] more styles
 - [ ] ...